Rust (programming language): Lifetimes

 In the compiler, ownership and lifetimes work together to prevent memory safety issues such as dangling pointers.

 User-defined types

 User-defined types are created with the or keywords.
-The keyword is used to denote a record type that groups multiple related values. s can take on different variants at runtime, with its capabilities similar to algebraic data types found in functional programming languages.
+The keyword is used to denote a record type that groups multiple related values. s can take on different variants at runtime, with their capabilities similar to algebraic data types found in functional programming languages.
 Both records and enum variants can contain fields with different types.
 Alternative names, or aliases, for the same type can be defined with the keyword.

 The keyword can define methods for a user-defined type.
 Data and functions are defined separately.
 Implementations fulfill a role similar to that of classes within other languages.